ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 ```

 Let's go over this code together.
-The first line inside getNumber uses the built-in Python function `input()` to ask the user to type in something.
+The first line inside `getNumber()` uses the built-in Python function `input()` to ask the user to type in something.
 This could be a single symbol (e.g., 'a'), a word (e.g., 'apple') or even an entire novel.
 You can keep typing until you hit the Return/Enter key.
-We will assume the user only types in a single digit (so one of '0','1', ...
-'9'), as this is what we asked the user to do (in the text that is between " ").
+We will assume the user only types in a single decimal digit (so one of '0','1', ...
+'9'), as this is what we asked the user to do (in the text that is between " " in the `input`-function).

-However, Python interprets whatever is returned by the `input`-function as a *string*, which basically means a collection of symbols.
-The `int()`-function is used to convert the symbol to a corresponding number (if this is possible).
+However, Python interprets whatever is returned by the `input`-function as a *string*.
+A string is basically a collection of symbols.
+Since we only entered a single character ('0', '1', ..
+'9'), this string would be a single symbol.
+The `int()`-function is used to convert this symbol to a corresponding number (if this is possible).
 For example, the symbol (letter) '1' gets converted to the number 1.
-Even though they look the same to use, a computer needs to know whether you are talking about a symbol or a number, and treats those differently.
-For example, you could multiple the number 1 by two, but what would it even mean to multiple the symbol '1' by two?
-Finally, now that we have a number, the function returns is number.
+Even though they look the same to us, a computer needs to know whether you are talking about a symbol or a number, and treats those differently.
+For example, it can multiply the number 1 by two, but what would it even mean to multiply the symbol '1' by two?
+This is why we had to use the `int`-function to convert from a symbol to a number.
+Finally, now that we have a number, it is returend by the function.

-Now, you need to modify the `getNumber` function.
-It should repeatedly ask the number to enter a digit, instead of only once.
+Now, your task is to modify the `getNumber` function.
+It should repeatedly ask the user to enter a single digit, instead of only once.
 This means that you probably want to put the bit of code that asks for a user input in some kind of loop (remember `while` from lecture?)
-The number that is returned by the function should be the combination of these digits.
+The number that is returned at the end of the function should be the combination of these individual digits.
 For example if the user enters 4, then 7, then 0 and then 9, the function should return the number 4709.
-You may wonder, if we are putting the user input inside a loop, when do we know to stop?
+You may wonder, if we are putting the user input inside a loop, how do we know when to stop?
 We will assume that as soon as the user answers with a number that is negative, you can stop asking (and ignore this negative number).
 So in the example above, the user would really enter 4, then 7, then 0, then 9 and then -1 (or any other number).

-When you think you have your function, or even part of it written, you should also test it.
+When you think you have your function, or even part of it, written, you should also test it.
 To do this, call the function in your code.
 This is similar how we called `sumTwo` in `testSum`.
 Test your function thoroughly to convince yourself it works correctly.
-We will talk about testing a little more soon.

-Once you are satisfied your new function works properly, you are ready to "push" your changes to github.
+Once this is done, you are ready to "push" your changes to github.

 1. Type `git status` and read what it says.
 You have made changes to a file.
 Did git notice?
 What is it telling you?
-What do you notice about the command prompt?
-2. The first step in pushing a file to your repo was to exectue a `git add`.
+2. We saw earlier that the first step in the git workflow was to execute a `git add`.
 However, in this case, you have modified a file that was already added to git tracking, so you don't need to do it again.
 You only need to do a `git add` on a file that you did not track before.
 However, it won't hurt if you do it again, so you might as well, just to be sure.
 3. Type `git status` and read what it says.
 Did it change?
 Why/why not?
 4. Type `git commit -m "xxx"` to commit the changes.
 However, replace xxx by a brief explanation of what was changed (e.g., "new function bar added to file foo".
 Remember, you want to make these git commit messsages meaningful.
 5. Type `git status` and read the messages